 "T.J.
 Nevin Photo" inscribed on verso, ca. 1868.

 On July 12, 1871, John Nevin's eldest son Thomas, married Elizabeth Rachel Day (1847-1914) at the Wesleyan Chapel, Kangaroo Valley.
-Elizabeth Rachel Day was the eldest daughter of Captain James Day, guard captain of the 99th Regiment and master-mariner, who had arrived on the Candahar with 60 troops and 260 convicts under his command (1842), and had served as well on Norfolk Island (1852).
+Elizabeth Rachel Day was the eldest daughter of master-mariner Captain James Day, and niece of master-mariner Captain Edward Goldsmith.

 John Nevin, occupier of the Wesleyan Chapel, school house, dwelling, and garden leased from Maria Nairn.
 Source: Hobart Town Gazette, November 26, 1872.